The Most Anticipated Pop Culture Moments Of 2019

 Khloé Kardashian should dump Tristan Thompson publicly.

-No offence, Thompson, but — ok actually, full offence is fine — Kardashian needs to dump Thompson!
+No offense, Thompson, but — ok actually, full offense is fine — Kardashian needs to dump Thompson!
 The two can surely co-parent together (Scott Disick and Kourtney Kardashian are pulling it off nicely and can offer a few tips), because Kardashian deserves a better man.
 Plus, Calabasas misses her all the way in Cleveland.
 True is much more of a Hollywood Hills kind of girl.

-No offence, Thompson, but — ok actually, full offence is fine — Kardashian needs to dump Thompson!
+No offense, Thompson, but — ok actually, full offense is fine — Kardashian needs to dump Thompson!
 The two can surely co-parent together (Scott Disick and Kourtney Kardashian are pulling it off nicely and can offer a few tips), because Kardashian deserves a better man.
 Plus, Calabasas misses her all the way in Cleveland.
 True is much more of a Hollywood Hills kind of girl.

 Jennifer Lopez & Alex Rodriguez should have the wedding of the century.